Paintings of Italy

 The grounds of Chiesa del Carmine are full of them.
-They are not too difficult to draw compared to other subjects so it’s relatively easy for the guests to spend a couple hours sketching to come up with a result they are pleased with.
+They are not too difficult to draw compared to other subjects.
+It’s relatively easy for the guests to spend a couple hours sketching to come up with a result they are pleased with.

 On our last Painting Holiday in June this year I made a video of me Painting an Olive Tree.
-It was a small sketchbook watercolour painted in one of the leather bound sketchbooks that I’ve made containing some quite heavily textured watercolour paper.
+It was a small sketchbook watercolour painted in one of the leather bound sketchbooks that I’ve made.
+They contain some quite heavily textured watercolour paper from Khadi Papers.